Sgt. Rock: Fates of Sgt. Rock

 The use of the Rock character in post-war stories had one major effect on Rock's backstory, according to Wells:All of the super-hero crossovers were more than Kanigher could take.
 In the letter columns of 1978's Sgt.
 Rock #316 and 323 and 1980's Sgt.
 Rock #347 and 348, he announced that his hero had not lived past 1945, blunting most of Haney's Brave and the Bold episodes if nothing else.
 He also proclaimed: "It is inevitable and wholly in character that neither Rock nor Easy survived the closing days of the war".
 Indeed, in the letter column for Sgt.
 Rock #374, Kanigher stated that:As far as I'm concerned ROCK is the only authentic World War II Soldier.
 For obvious reasons.
 He and Easy Company live only, and will eventually die, to the last man, in World War II.

 The first use of the Rock character after the demise of the series was an issue of Swamp Thing, six months after the release of Sgt.
 Rock #422.
 The story was set in May 1945, intimating that Sgt.
-Rock had survived the war in Europe and raised the question of whether Rock transferred to the Pacific theatre.
+Rock had survived the war in Europe and raised the question of whether Rock transferred to the Pacific theater.

-During the Imperiex War set in the early 2000s, Rock acted as head of the Joint Chiefs, volunteering for the suicide mission to pilot a plane loaded with nuclear bombs as part of a plan to crack Imperiex Prime's armor and drain his energy.
+During the Imperiex War set in the early 2000s, Rock acted as head of the Joint Chiefs, volunteering for the suicide mission to pilot a plane loaded with nuclear bombs as part of a plan to crack Imperiex's armor and drain his energy.
 In a conversation with Strange Visitor, he states that he would prefer to be dead rather than live for so long after the war and seeing so many other good men die while he survived.
 Following the victory against Imperiex, Amanda Waller oversees his symbolic funeral in Arlington with other World War II heroes, informing Luthor over the phone that Rock had no interest in being remembered and would simply want to rest in peace with his peers.